Qianzf/lif/README.md

 - Nested route groups(without `use ($app)`)

-- Support basic variables assignment on route name and auto pass into controller
+- Support variables assignment on both route prefix and route name, and auto pass into controller

 ### Request